emacs-jp/emacs-jp.github.com/docs/tips/emacs-lisp-elements.md

 #+findex: error
 -->

-Taking a step back, you will figure out how ~unwind-protect~ is a more general form of specialists like ~save-excursion~ and ~save-restriction~ ([[#h:switching-to-another-buffer-window-or-narrowed-state][Switching to another buffer, window, or narrowed state]]), while it underpins the ~save-match-data~ ([[#h:the-match-data-of-the-last-search][The match data of the last search]]) among many other functions/macros, such as ~with-temp-buffer~ and ~save-window-excursion~.
+Taking a step back, you will figure out how ~unwind-protect~ is a more general form of specialists like ~save-excursion~ and ~save-restriction~ ([The match data of the last search](#h:switching-to-another-buffer-window-or-narrowed-state][Switching to another buffer, window, or narrowed state]]), while it underpins the ~save-match-data~ ([[#h:the-match-data-of-the-last-search)) among many other functions/macros, such as ~with-temp-buffer~ and ~save-window-excursion~.
 What ~unwind-protect~ does not do is respond specially to signals, such as those coming from the ~error~ function: it will allow the error to happen, meaning that a backtrace will be displayed and your code will exit right there (but the unwinding will still work, as I already explained, once you dismiss the backtrace).
 To make your code treat signals in a more controlled fashion, you must rely on ~condition-case~.

 <!--
 #+findex: condition-case